nebuly-ai/nos/README.md

 ## nebulgym use case

-Here we show an example of how you can easily use `nebulgym` annotations.
-To achieve awesome training speed, you can simply add `nebulgym` annotations (`@accelerate_model` and `@accelerate_dataset`) before defining your AI model and dataset.
+Here we show an example of how you can easily use `nebulgym` class decorators.
+To achieve awesome training speed, you can simply add `nebulgym` decorators (`@accelerate_model` and `@accelerate_dataset`) before defining your AI model and dataset.

 ```
 from typing import List, Callable
 import torch
 from torch.utils.data import Dataset

-from nebulgym.annotations.torch_annotations import accelerate_model, accelerate_dataset
+from nebulgym.decorators.torch_decorators import accelerate_model, accelerate_dataset

 # Add nebulgym annotation before defining your model.
 #  This model takes as input an image of resolution 224x224